 Detailed Description

 Rationale: Patients with atrial fibrillation (AF) often have coexisting coronary artery disease (CAD).
 An estimated 5 to 15% of all AF patients will require coronary stenting.
 Direct Oral Anticoagulants (DOAC) are more commonly used in preventing thromboembolic complications in patients with AF, thereby substituting the use of Vitamin-K Antagonists (VKA).
 Therefore, many patients undergoing invasive coronary angiography (ICA) and percutaneous coronary intervention (PCI) are taking direct oral anticoagulants (DOAC).
-In patients using VKA it is recommended to defer elective coronary angiography until INR is <2.2 when radial artery access is used.
+In patients using VKA it is recommended to defer elective coronary angiography until international Normalized Ratio (INR) is <2.2 when radial artery access is used.
 However, no large clinical trials have proven the safety of continuing DOAC use when undergoing ICA or PCI.
 The current guidelines recommend interrupting DOAC treatment at least 24 before ICA or PCI; however, this recommendation is only based on limited data.
 Clinical decisions on DOAC use must therefore be based on clinical trials in which substantial numbers of patients with Acute Coronary Syndrome (ACS) were included.

 Objective: To study the safety of DOAC continuation in patients undergoing ICA or PCI.